MuhammadHasib/GEM_GUI/README.md

 ### What is this repository for? ###

 * GEM Database Graphical user interface
-* Dev 0.1
+* Version: Dev 0.1
+* Technologies: PHP5, Ajax, javascript, HTML, CSS.
+* Author: Ola Aboamer

-this GUI is to automate the process of loading GEM construction data into database.
+This GUI is to automate the process of loading GEM construction data into database.
 Data producers can do the following through it:

 - Add parts ( PCBs, Foils, Vfats, GEB, Optohybrid,, etc..).